Statement of Diversity, Equity, and Inclusion In Employment

-- Lead, support, and manage the Center’s staff.
+- Lead, support, manage, and mentor the Center’s staff.

 Other Key Details

-Location and Travel: This position is based in the mountain town of Crested Butte, Colorado (elevation 9,000 feet), and requires occasional domestic travel to meet with donors.
+Location and Travel: This position is based in the mountain town of Crested Butte, Colorado (elevation 9,000 feet), with occasional domestic travel to meet with donors.

-Compensation & Benefits: This is a full time, exempt position with a comprehensive benefits package.
-It also offers the opportunity to live and work in a unique mountain town, which offers incredible skiing and snowboarding, hiking and mountain biking – as well as an excellent community school.
-The salary range is $98,000 – $120,000, depending on level of experience.
+Compensation & Benefits: This is a full time, exempt position with benefits including health insurance and retirement contribution.
+It also offers the opportunity to live and work in a unique mountain town, which offers incredible skiing and snowboarding, hiking and mountain biking - as well as an excellent community school.
+The salary range is $100,000 - $130,000, depending on level of experience.

 If this profile speaks to you, please submit a tailored, authentic cover letter that explains your interest in the Center for the Arts, and why this particular role is an ideal fit for you, along with your resume, to our executive search partners at Gemm Consulting: firstname.lastname@example.org.

-The Center for the Arts bookkeeping position is hourly at $25-$35/hour for roughly 20 hours per week depending on the time of year.
-Tasks include payroll and payroll reporting, all monthly reconciliations, month end close, journal entries, deposits, reporting, sales tax submission and reconciliation, audit prep and interface, and providing advice to our team on setting up organizational best accounting practices.
-This employee exercises discretion and independent judgement on significant matters related to the finances of the Center for the Arts.
+The Center for the Arts Staff Accountant position is a key member of the Center’s Finance Department.
+Tasks include payroll and payroll reporting, all monthly reconciliations, month end close, journal entries, deposits, reporting, sales tax submission and reconciliation, audit prep and interface, providing advice to our team on and setting up organizational best accounting practices.
+This employee exercises discretion and independent judgement on all significant matters related to the finances of the Center for the Arts.

 - General Bookkeeping